The Hmong Embroidery

 Licensed under the Creative Commons Attribution-Share Alike 3.0 Unported.

-You may have been surprised to see above the trailer for the 2008 drama film Gran Torino, produced and directed by Clint Eastwood, who also starred in it.
-Not only did the film feature a large American Hmong cast, but it also marked a big moment for them: it was the first time they participated as characters, cast and crew in a major Hollywood film, and it was also the first film to talk about them.
-For the first time, the American Hmong gained visibility in Western popular culture, albeit at the cost of some stereotypes.
+You may have been surprised to see above the trailer for Gran Torino, the 2008 drama produced and directed by Clint Eastwood, who also starred in it.
+Not only did the film feature a large American Hmong cast, but it also marked a watershed moment for them: it was the first major Hollywood production to cast Hmong actors and tell a story in which they were central characters.
+For the first time, American Hmong gained real visibility in Western popular culture — though that visibility came packaged with a set of stereotypes that this series will, in part, work to unpack.

 But who are the American Hmong?